Mika-C/Travel_Agency_Form/README.md

 # Travel_Agency_Form
-A basic website that I build in a lab about filling out a travel agency form.
+A basic website that I build for a lab in my college course, where the  user can fill out atravel information form.
+I used html to create it.